 ILR English — Speaking and Listening Only

 Both the current B1 and the new B2 ILR standards test only speaking and listening — not reading or writing.
-This is consistent with the practical-communication focus of family and settlement routes.
-Applicants who already passed at B2 or higher during an earlier work or study route (e.g. Skilled Worker IELTS for UKVI B1 at entry, Student visa IELTS Academic UKVI B2 at entry) can reuse those certificates for ILR — even where validity has expired — provided they were used in a previously successful UK visa application and have not been withdrawn.
-Full settlement framework including the 5-year qualifying residence rule, absences cap (180 days per rolling 12-month period), and the £3,226 application fee is in our UK long-term settlement guide.
+Applicants who already passed at B2 or higher on an earlier route (e.g. Skilled Worker B2 entry from 8 January 2026, or Student IELTS Academic UKVI B2) can reuse those certificates for ILR even where validity has expired, provided they were used in a previously successful application and not withdrawn.
+Full settlement framework — the qualifying residence rule, the 180-day absences cap, and the £3,226 fee — is in our UK long-term settlement guide.

 British Citizenship English Requirement

-British citizenship by naturalisation requires the same CEFR English level as ILR at the time of application — currently B1 speaking and listening, rising to B2 from 26 March 2027.
-Naturalisation applicants must also pass the Life in the UK Test (24 questions, 75% pass mark, £50 fee).
-Most ILR applicants who already passed an English test at B1 or higher can reuse that certificate for citizenship, provided it has not been withdrawn.
-The naturalisation application fee from 8 April 2026 is £1,709 plus £130 mandatory ceremony fee = £1,839 total.
+British citizenship by naturalisation requires the same CEFR level as ILR at the time of application — currently B1 speaking and listening, rising to B2 from 26 March 2027.
+Applicants must also pass the Life in the UK Test (24 questions, 75% pass mark, £50 fee).
+Most ILR applicants who passed at B1 or higher can reuse that certificate for citizenship if it has not been withdrawn.
+The naturalisation fee from 8 April 2026 is £1,709 plus a £130 ceremony fee = £1,839 total.

 Citizenship-stage English is typically the easiest part of the process for most applicants because the certificate from ILR carries over directly — the same B1 (or B2 from March 2027) speaking and listening SELT, or the same exemption, qualifies for both stages.
 For the complete naturalisation procedure including good character requirements, residence calculations, and the citizenship ceremony, see our British citizenship through naturalisation guide.